influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/write_protocols/line_protocol_tutorial.md

 ### Whitespace II

-Separate the field set and, if you're including a timestamp with your data point, the timestamp with a whitespace.
+Separate the field set and the optional timestamp with a whitespace.
-The whitespace is required in Line Protocol if you're including a timestamp (see the next section for more on timestamps).
+The whitespace is required in Line Protocol if you're including a timestamp.

 ### Timestamp